pce-uw-jscript400/w5-authentication-authorization/readme.md

 * **Question:** How does the website verify that you are indeed the same user?

 * **Your Answer:**
+Through a token process, and if the token has expired, then a username / password is required again.
 ---

 - [ ] Imagine that as a logged-in user, you try to go to a route you are not supposed to (e.g. /admin).